mozilla/ichnaea/README.md

 # BBOXX Ichnaea

+**WARNING!**
+BBOXX Ichnaea has been replaced by the official Ichnaea production release v2.2.0.
+This change was made for ease of use, upgradability and security.
+Please refer to the docs for the live instance [here](https://github.com/BBOXX/StumblerLib).
+Use the issue tracking system there for any problems involving the live instance.
+This repo contains the modified version of Ichnaea used by BBOXX up until the upgrade to Ichnaea 2.2.0.
+***

 BBOXX Ichnaea is a modified version of Mozilla's [Ichnaea project](https://github.com/mozilla/ichnaea) (ver 2.1.0).
 The Ichnaea documentation is very detailed and it is recommended to read it.
 It contains information on the [architecture](https://mozilla.github.io/ichnaea/install/architecture.html) of the Ichnaea server code, as well as [installation](https://mozilla.github.io/ichnaea/install/index.html) ([development](https://mozilla.github.io/ichnaea/install/devel.html) or [production](https://mozilla.github.io/ichnaea/install/deploy.html)) and [debugging](https://mozilla.github.io/ichnaea/install/debug.html) instructions.
 Find the full docs [here](https://mozilla.github.io/ichnaea/).